Creating Documents

 When inserting a new document in Ditto, you can define a field as a MAP and include the structure of key-value pairs nested within it — a two-in-one approach.
 For example:

-In the UPDATE approach, you set the structure of key-value pairs and specify the document ID for storage.
+In the UPDATE approach, you set the structure of key-value pairs and specify the document ID to update.

-For example, this statement creates the MAP structure — unless it already exists — setting a single key-value pair of color is red within the properties MAP for the document with the ID 123 in the cars collection:
+For example, this statement creates a MAP structure, adding key-value pair of “color is red” to the properties MAP for the document with the ID 123 in the cars collection:

 Was this page helpful?